Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - The ability to add multiple questions to a presentation.
 - A clear button to clear all votes from the server.

 ### Evaluation

 I think even though this project didn't reach all of its goals, I still believe it was a huge success in terms of my own personal development.
 This project challenged me in ways I thought were not possible.
 Throughout this project I have learnt many new skills, including helping me to better understand sizing tasks and dealing with having a client.
 I have learned not to underestimate tasks that at first glance seem simple, as they can often be more complex.
 I have also learned to better manage my time, as I feel I could have done a lot more if I had better time management and a rigid schedule.
 But ultimately this project taught me resilience as after every set back, and every downfall I got back up and I kept trying till I figured it out.

 In terms of the project hitting its objectives, in this regard it failed.
 While the project hit a some aims and objectives, including the integration into existing workflows, I feel like it did not cover them all.
 I feel my lack of understanding of technologies such as the Web Viewer Add-In and websockets contributed greatly to a huge amount of delay in the project, due to me having to not only learn how they operate, but debug all of the unknown errors that came with them.
 Not only this but issues communicating with the client also caused delays within the project.
 In terms of a proof of concept though, I feel it successfully shows that the idea has merit and could be developed further in the future.

+I think the biggest holdback of this project was the sheer amount of holdups from Web Viewer Add-In and using it with other technologies.
+Due to the nature of this add on, there isn't much information available on it, so I spent most of my time trying to debug issues.

 If I were to repeat this project I would have a much more rigid schedule, and give more dedicated time to tasks that I have not had any experience with before.
 I feel like client communication could be improved also as in this case I was unable to get any client feedback for my solution which I felt really hindered my progress.
 So in the future I would try to get more client feedback more regularly, for example at the end of every sprint.
 This could be formal or informal feedback.